The Secrets of Scalable Content Production

 These tricks can certainly help you create a huge amount of content.
 Just opt for them and your brand will get an immense boost.

 What the experts have to say regarding scalable content production?

 Designation: Vice President, Marketing, Insight Squared

 Start with sales, and move up the funnel from there.
-In the classic “inbound” model, sales has to try to sell to whomever marketing happens to convert.
+In the classic “inbound” model, sales have to try to sell to whomever marketing happens to convert.
 I think that’s upside down for many companies.
-What we do is the reciprocal.
+What we do is reciprocal.

 We start with conversations sales is having with actual accounts, and we create content that supports those bottom of funnel activities.
 Then once we’ve met that specific need, we work our way up the funnel and “editorialize” the sales enablement content, so it appeals to a slightly larger audience.
 We’ve effectively turned that “inbound” funnel upside down.

 Know when to stay inhouse and when to partner with either consultants or outside firms.
 I believe that for maximum efficiency and effectiveness, content marketers should eventually strive to be a hybrid between an editor in chief and an air traffic controller; between long-form, short-form, videos, ebooks, web copy, social content, etc. there is simply too much content that has to be created for one person to do this effectively.